• Skip to primary navigation

 XIII.
 12. Can be Done Anywhere

 XIV.
-How to Perform Chest Press Dumbbells
+How to Perform the Dumbbell Chest Press

 XV.
 Step 1: Preparation